wang-angela/decor-gator/Sprint2.md

 ## What backend didn't get accomplished:
 1. Not able to get the user token to work in a web broswer nor be able to set a cookie after logging into an account.

 ## Unit Tests

 ### Frontend:
+#### Signup and Login
+* Flips login screen to signup page
+* Returns error message if no sign up information entered
+* Signs up with all information entered
+* Alerts if sign up is attempted twice with the same email
+* Alerts if login information is invalid (Wrong password)
+* Logs in with correct information and redirects to Buy Page

+#### Creating Post
+* Click "+ Post" button and submit a post with title and furniture type
+* Click "Show Post" to log post title, furniture type, and user email to console

 ### Backend: